 Even in Australia with the Australian Senior Lacrosse Championship and many bronze medals in the Field Lacrosse Championships, I can’t say it enough the sport is growing.

-All that to say, the sport is strong and gaining much interest internationally.
+The sport is strong and gaining much interest internationally.
 Support your local lacrosse team, watch games online, tell friends, family, training like there is no tomorrow.
 Grow the game, the game we all love.
 Lacrosse for life!